bitdruid/python-wayback-machine-downloader/README.md

 - `-h`, `--help`: Show the help message and exit.
 Version info is shown in the help header.

+> **Interactive mode:** running `waybackup` without any arguments in a terminal starts a guided prompt for URL, mode and optional settings.
+Without a terminal (scripts/cron), the help is printed instead.

 #### Required

 - **`-u`**, **`--url`**:<br>